Skip to main content

 7. Prepare your fireplace

-Check your fireplace once a year for damage and hazards.
+Check your fireplace and chimney once a year for damage, blockages and hazards.
 For most of us, the best option is to get your chimney inspected by a professional chimney sweep.
 You can DIY by inspecting your flue for creosote which is a flammable by-product caused by burning wood.
 Do this inspection by shining a bright flashlight up your flue to look for any deposits that are about 1/8 inch (3-4 mm) thick.

 Found some?
-You should get these deposits cleaned by a chimney pro, as too much creosote in your flue or chimney can cause a devastating fire.
-If you frequently use your fireplace or wood stove, inspect the flue after each cord of wood burned.
+Get these deposits cleaned by a chimney pro, as too much creosote in your flue or chimney can cause a devastating fire.
+If you frequently use your fireplace, inspect the flue after each cord of wood burned.

-Check your chimney for damage or flue blockages.
-Make sure your flue cap (that’s the screen covering the top of your chimney) is correctly in place.
-Birds like to nest at the top of unprotected flues, and a chimney cap can stop this from happening.
+Make sure your flue cap (that’s the screen covering the top of your chimney) is correctly in place too.
+Birds like to nest at the top of unprotected flues which can obstruct the opening and cause fumes to build up.
+A chimney cap can stop this from happening.

 Inspect brick chimneys for any loose or broken joints.
-You also want to exercise the metal plate (a.k.a. damper) that opens and closes the flue just above the firebox.
-Open and close the damper to make sure it’s working properly.
+You also want to exercise the metal plate (a.k.a. damper) that opens and closes the flue just above the firebox to make sure it’s working properly.

 8. Keep your humidifier humming

-You need a humidifier in the winter because your furnace pumps warm air around your home.
-That dry air has a low humidity level so it will absorb moisture from you and everything inside your home.
-This dry winter air is tough on your skin, lungs and even the wood in your home.
+You need a humidifier in the winter because your furnace pumps warm, dry air around your home.
+That air has a low humidity level so it will absorb moisture from you and everything inside your home which is tough on your skin, lungs and even the wood in your home.

 You and your home will feel much more comfortable if you keep your humidifier in top shape when it’s running.
 First, inspect your humidifier plates or pads and if necessary, use a strong laundry detergent solution to clean them.
 Rinse them and use a wire brush or steel wool to scrape off mineral deposits.
 Here’s how to clean your humidifier.